-As per the tariff Order the Maximum Demand if supply of electricity to a consumer during a month shall be twice the largest number of Kilo-volt-ampere-hours (KVAh) delivered at the point of supply to the consumer during any consecutive 30 minutes in the month for consumers having contracted maximum demand less than the maximum demand shall be four times the largest number of Kilo-Volt-ampere-hours (KVAh) delivered at the point of supply to the consumer during any consecutive 15 minutes in the month.
+As per the tariff Order the Maximum Demand of supply of electricity to a consumer during a month shall be twice the largest number of Kilo-volt-ampere-hours (KVAh) delivered at the point of supply to the consumer during any consecutive 30 minutes in the month for consumers having contracted maximum demand less than 4000 KVA.
+However for the consumers having contracted Maximum Demand above 4000 KVA the maximum demand shall be four times the largest number of Kilo-Volt-ampere-hours (KVAh) delivered at the point of supply to the consumer during any consecutive 15 minutes in the month.